Lelio Orci

 Orci was born in 1937 in San Giovanni Incarico.
 He received his BA in 1958.
 He studied medicine at the University of Rome, graduating in 1964.
 In 1966, he moved to the University of Geneva where he worked ever since.
-He was chair of the Department of Morphology from 1976 to 2002, and retired in 2004.
+He was chair of the Department of Morphology from 1976 until his retirement in 2000, transitioning to professor emeritus.

-Orci is known for his work in electron microscopy.
+Orci is known for his work on cell and tissue biology using electron microscopy.
+In the first part of his research career, Orci's laboratory largely studied the organization of the pancreatic islet of Langerhans, as well as the secretion pathway of insulin from the beta cell.
+His group was the first to utilize immunogold labelling to localize intracellular proteins (published in 1980), and among the first to use freeze-fracture with electron microscopy to study a cell's internal organization.
 In 1984, he began collaborating with James Rothman on the work in vesicle trafficking that eventually earned Rothman, Randy Schekman, and Thomas C. Südhof the Nobel Prize.